AgentMC/Sao20/Translate/En/Part9.md

 The sharp metal sound **Kiin**! overlapped the dull sound something made of clay could produce.
 Zeppos’ head, which was split in two from the crown to the chin, apparently, had completely lost the Life this time, lost its shape and smoothly melted.
 The lower body that was kneeling nearby also turned into black mucus, and after it spread around the floor it quickly started to evaporate.

 There was a strange thing falling in the place where Zeppos’ head disappeared.
-Silvery disk with petals of lily and feathers of a bird of prey ─ an emblem given to those serving Emperor Norlangarth house, petals and feathers representing the top-ranking ones.
+Silvery ring<sup><a href="#Prim4">4</a></sup> with petals of lily and feathers of a bird of prey ─ an emblem given to those serving Emperor Norlangarth house, petals and feathers representing the top-ranking ones.

-The disk was cut in two pieces.
+The ring was cut in two pieces.
 The Tiese’s sword has broken it.
 A sort of purple smoke was rising from the cut, and soon it disappeared with a sound resembling a faint scream.

 *This strange thing is the core of the mystery why Zeppos and the emperor who should have died were resurrected as minions.
 Perhaps, no, for sure there is something contained in the emperor’s head, which gives the character and personality to the clay body.*